rpavlyuk/zbxsend/README.txt

-Originally by Sergey Kirillov (https://github.com/pistolero/zbxsend), modifications for Python 3 usage by Markku Leiniö in 2019.
+Originally by Sergey Kirillov (https://github.com/pistolero/zbxsend), further modified (Python 3 and other changes) by Markku Leiniö in 2019 and later.

 =====
 Usage